Our New Ways of Working.

 If you have any questions, please write to firstname.lastname@example.org , or call us on 020 7792 4499 and we’ll be happy to help.

-- For the time being, you will have a pre-treatment remote video consultation prior to your first Face-to-Face visit.
+- You will have a pre-treatment remote video consultation prior to your first Face-to-Face visit.
 We are happy to arrange that at a convenient time for you on either a Monday or a Wednesday – please see available times below.
 We will have a 20 minute chat via a secure online video consultation which will give us enough time to gather the necessary information about your current complaint.
 This first step will also serve to reduce the amount of time that you are in clinic with us.

 - After the pre-treatment video consultation, and prior to your coming to the practice, you will be asked to fill in TWO FORMS which will be sent to you together with your Face-to-Face appointment confirmation.

-- On the day of your Face-to-Face appointment (30 mins) we will check your temperature and ask you to confirm that are not experiencing any COVID-19 symptoms such as a high temperature or a new, continuous cough.
-Knowing what your complaint is prior to the Face-to-Face visit will allow us to commence straight away with 30 mins of active examination and treatment.
+- On the day of your Face-to-Face appointment, we will check your temperature and ask you to confirm that are not experiencing any COVID-19 symptoms such as a high temperature or a new, continuous cough.
+Knowing what your complaint is prior to the Face-to-Face visit will allow us to commence straight away with examination and treatment.